thibaultduponchelle/thibaultduponchelle.github.io/_posts/2022-02-03-The-difficult-road-to-Perl.md

 This judgement is probably something that appeared and consolidated during my studies through contact with school friends (?) or communities of programmers in general (?)

 Because in my older memory (1998-2008), my view of Perl was not so bad.
-I remember Perl having a reputation of hacker's choice, legendary coders, super heroes of command line and UNIX, smart but mad peoples. :sunglasses:
+I remember Perl having a reputation of hacker's choice, legendary coders, super heroes of command line and UNIX, smart but mad peoples.

 ![Mad](/assets/images/xx2ip12gkonvhsq86rwj.png)